Sumkor/spring-framework/README.md

-# spring-framework
+# spring-framework-learning
-Forked from spring-projects/spring-framework 5.2.6.RELEASE
+Forked from spring-projects/spring-framework

+version 5.2.6.RELEASE

+see branch 5.2.x